lukirudaka/lukirudaka/suit-revisions.md

     New head base acquired
     Switched to Neodymium Magnets after FWA2026, 3-stack Added an internal fan to the snout, reused one of the ceramic magnets Added more magnets.
 Now I can look down without the mask falling off!
+Still can't turn rapidly, that'll cause the mask to be yeeted off Luki's face.
+I broke it a seventh time doing that...

 # Design guidelines, v3 onwards.
 - If electronics of any kind are added, care must be taken to ensure they are removable for cleaning
 - A (magnetically attached) fan in the snout is necessary.
 FL heat does not play around!
 - Vision must be good enough for me to suit without a handler.
+Depth perception CANNOT be lost.
+- Face is always going to be plush minky.

 File last updated on 03-JUN-2026 // V3 Guidelines made